This June we would like to pay tribute to our men and women in the armed services and their families by highlighting:

 Resources for PTSD

 As a part of National PTSD Awareness Month, it is important to help those who are suffering from PTSD find the resources they need to start the healing process.
-There are many resources for veterans, currently serving military members, dependents, and spouses.
+There are many resources for veterans, active-duty military, retirees, and their families.
 The Department of Veterans Affairs official site. external link has a large amount of information and advice.
 You can also learn more about Kaiser Permanente’s many tools and resources for PTSD. external link.

 How It All Started